hanecakr/forests2heritage/docs/Session_4.md

 The right choice of methods (conventional and modern) allows us to extract a long list of information from the wood of cultural heritage objects.

 ## S4-P-006 {.unnumbered}

 **Dendrochronological dating of historical sacral constructions in Transcarpathian Ukraine**

-Irena Sochová^1,2^, Tomáš Kolář^1,2^, Michal Rybníček^1,2^
+Irena Sochová^1,\ 2^, Tomáš Kolář^1,\ 2^, Michal Rybníček^1,\ 2^

-^1^ Department of Wood Science and Technology, Faculty of Forestry and Wood Technology, Mendel University in Brno, Zemědělská 3, 613 00 Brno, Czech Republic. ^2^ Global Change Research Institute of the Czech Academy of Sciences, Bělidla 4a, 603 00 Brno, Czech Republic.
+*^1^ Department of Wood Science and Technology, Faculty of Forestry and Wood Technology, Mendel University in Brno, Brno, Czech Republic. ^2^ Global Change Research Institute of the Czech Academy of Sciences, Brno, Czech Republic.*

 <sochova.irena@seznam.cz>